 B Econ (Hons I), Uni. of Sydney; PhD, ANU

-Dr Christian Downie is a Fellow and the Higher Degree Research Convenor in the School of Regulation and Global Governance at The Australian National University.
-He was previously a Vice Chancellor’s Postdoctoral Fellow at the University of New South Wales.
+Christian Downie is an Associate Professor in the School of Regulation and Global Governance at the Australian National University.
+He holds an Australian Research Council DECRA Fellowship and was previously a Vice Chancellor’s Postdoctoral Fellow at the University of New South Wales.

-Christian has worked as a foreign policy advisor to the Australian Government’s Department of the Prime Minister and Cabinet and a climate policy advisor to the Department of Climate Change.
+Christian has worked as an advisor to several Australian Government agencies, including the Department of the Prime Minister and Cabinet.
 Christian holds a PhD in international relations and political science from the Australian National University, having graduated from the University of Sydney with first class honours in economics.
-He has spent time teaching or researching at the Massachusetts Institute of Technology, the London School of Economics and Political Science and the University of Chulalongkorn, among others, and he has worked in policy think tanks in Canberra and Washington D.C.
+He has spent time teaching or researching at the Massachusetts Institute of Technology, the London School of Economics and Political Science and the Balsillie School of International Affairs among others, and he has worked in policy think tanks in Canberra and Washington D.C.

 For more information and list of publications visit his personal website.